Prof. Steven L. Chown

 Phone: +61 3 9905 5650

-Currently I am Head of the School of Biological Sciences at Monash University, Australia.
-Previously I was the inaugural Director of the DST-NRF Centre of Excellence for Invasion Biology (2004-2012) and Professor of Zoology at Stellenbosch University, South Africa.
+Currently I am a member of the School of Biological Sciences, Monash University, Australia.
+Previously I was Head of the School of Biological Sciences (2013-2017) and prior to that the inaugural Director of the DST-NRF Centre of Excellence for Invasion Biology (2004-2012) and Professor of Zoology at Stellenbosch University, South Africa.
 And prior to that I worked at the University of Pretoria, South Africa.

 I’m interested in a range of research questions – from the functioning of insect physiological systems to the functioning of sub-Antarctic ecosystems, and on to the conservation of diversity in the face of environmental change.

 My interests are particularly in how physiological characteristics, or traits, vary through space and time, and what the ecological and conservation implications are of this variation.
 They also extend to how the outcomes of conservation science can reduce the rates and impacts of the major global environmental change drivers.

 The strength of my research approach lies in being able to weave together insights from a range of fields across the biological hierarchy.
 If you read some of my ‘Selected Publications’ you’ll see what I mean.
 Another strength of my work is that it has had considerable impact in a range of ways, from improvements in scientific understanding to those in conservation efficacy, which you can see via the ‘Impacts’ page.

 My research is both global (macroecology and macrophysiology) and more local, with the latter focussing on the Antarctic, especially the sub-Antarctic islands, and on systems in Australia and Africa.
 I’ve spent more than 25 years working in the Antarctic, and so I’ve come to enjoy the region and, by force of travel mode, being at sea.